 Reality Check: Law vs. Practice

 Law on Corporate Income Tax No. 67/2025/QH15 states that projects meeting published criteria automatically qualify for incentives.
-However, in practice, tax authorities require proactive annual documentation, including letters confirming sector classification from the Ministry of Planning and Investment, quarterly revenue reports segregating incentivized and non-incentivized income, and site inspection reports confirming production occurs in the approved location.
+In practice, tax authorities require proactive annual documentation: letters confirming sector classification from the Ministry of Planning and Investment, quarterly revenue reports segregating incentivized and non-incentivized income, and site inspection reports.

 The key risk is assuming automatic continuation—enterprises must file incentive eligibility confirmation annually as part of the CIT finalization process, and failure to submit supporting documentation results in incentive denial even when substantive qualification exists.

-The three strategic imperatives: First, audit current projects against Law on Corporate Income Tax No. 67/2025/QH15 criteria to confirm grandfathering eligibility and identify compliance gaps.
-Second, evaluate expansion plans under the new framework—determine whether sector-based qualification is achievable or whether relocation to qualifying zones justifies the investment.
-Third, implement quarterly compliance monitoring rather than annual reviews to prevent multi-year disqualification from revenue threshold or sector deviation violations.
+The October 2025 transition creates three immediate action items: audit current projects against Law 67/2025/QH15 criteria to confirm grandfathering eligibility, evaluate whether expansion plans qualify through sector-based criteria or require relocation, and implement quarterly compliance monitoring to prevent multi-year disqualification from revenue threshold violations.